MBSI-Inc/gazetrack-onboarding/README.md

 ![Step 3 example img](example/step3.png "Step 3")

 Open the `step3.py` file to see if there are warnings about "cv2 can't resolve".
-You can open VsCode Command Pallete (Ctrl + Shift + P on Windows) and choose **Python: Select Interpreter**, then choose BCI-Gazetrack one.
+You can open VsCode Command Pallete (Ctrl + Shift + P on Windows),then type and choose **Python: Select Interpreter**, then choose BCI-Gazetrack one.

 Run `python step3.py`.
 If your computer has a camera connected (hopefully), it will show you _a breathtaking sight_!

-**Press Q to exit**.
+**Press Q in openCV window to exit**.
 You can read a bit in the code to understand the minimal code to get OpenCV running.

 ### Step 4: Mediapipe library